Foden still has 'big part' to play for England

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-Phil Foden still has a "big part" to play in the country's World Cup campaign despite playing a limited role in the first two group matches, says England manager Gareth Southgate.
+Manchester City playmaker Phil Foden still has a "big part" to play in England's World Cup campaign despite his limited role in the first two group matches, says manager Gareth Southgate.

-Foden has been a substitute so far and was not used in the underwhelming draw with the United States.
+Foden came on after 71 minutes in the 6-2 win over Iran and was unused in the drab 0-0 draw with the United States.

 "We love Phil, he's a super player," said Southgate, who has guided England to four points from two games in Qatar.